leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

 - Time series prediction using RNNs
 - Character-level language model for text generation
 - RNN implementations using PyTorch, including a manual RNN cell and LSTM

+### Module 4: Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU)

+- LSTM implementation from scratch with NumPy
+- GRU implementation from scratch with detailed visualization of gates
+- Comparative performance analysis of RNNs, LSTMs, and GRUs on sequence prediction tasks
+- Sentiment analysis with bidirectional LSTM/GRU using PyTorch

 ## Contributing